home | about us

 1. How many Major Prophets are there?
 (5)

-2. What are they?
-(Isaiah, Jeremiah, Lamentations, Ezekiel, Daniel)
+2. Who are they?
+(Isaiah, Jeremiah, Lamentations, Ezekiel, & Daniel)

 3. How many Minor Prophets are there?
 (12)

-4. What are they?
-(Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, Malachi)
+4. Who are they?
+(Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, & Malachi)

 Last week we talked about prophets, and we often mentioned that they spoke of the Messiah who was to come.
-Now, we start digging into the New Testament.
+This week, we'll dig into the New Testament to learn about our Messiah, Jesus.

 • Who remembers the basic difference between the Old and New Testament?
 (The Old Testament talks about things before Christ, the New Testament talks about things during and after Christ.)